-The Manteno Police Department is lead by Chief Bernie Thompson.
-Chief Thompson was appointed Chief of Police in June of 2005.
-The Manteno Police Department consists of sixteen full time police officers, seven auxiliary officers, and one civilian office manager.
+The Manteno Police Department is lead by Chief Alan Swinford.
+Chief Swinford was appointed Chief of Police in June of 2017.
+The Manteno Police Department consists of nineteen full time police officers, one auxiliary officer, one animal control officer and one civilian office manager.

 We encourage you to surf through our site.
 We think you will enjoy our site as well as find it educational and informative.